Everest by the Numbers: 2025 Edition

 Early Attempts and Summits

-• The first summit was on May 29, 1953, by Sir Edmund Hillary from New Zealand and Tenzing Norgay, a Sherpa from Nepal.
+• The first summit was by Sir Edmund Hillary from New Zealand and Tenzing Norgay, a Sherpa from Nepal, on May 29, 1953.
 They climbed from the south side on a British expedition led by Colonel John Hunt.

 • The first north side summit was on May 25, 1960, by Nawang Gombu (Tibetan) and Chinese climbers Chu Yin-Hau and Wang Fu-zhou.

-• The youngest person to summit is American Jordan Romero, age 13 years 11 months, on May 23, 2010, from the north side.
+• The youngest person to summit is American Jordan Romero, 13 years and 11 months, who was born on the north side on May 23, 2010.

 • The oldest person to summit is Japanese Miura Yiuchiro, age 80, on May 23, 2013